PX4/PX4-Devguide/en/setup/dev_env_windows.md

 + Official POSIX environment solution offered by Microsoft

 **\-**
-- similar to VM just with less memory overhead
+- Similar to VM just with less memory overhead
+- Doesn't work on Windows 7, 8 (only 10)

 ## Msys based Toolchain